mjroncone/fend-neighborhood-map/README.md

   * **Auto-adjust zoom:** write function that determines proper map zoom based on screen size.

 3. Use gulp to automate build.

+4. Actually populate this README with the necessary information.